Women With Mesothelioma: Real Talk With Survivors

 Mental Health Counselor & Contributing Writer

-Sign Up to Attend the Free Online Discussion
+Sign Up to Request a Free Recording

 By submitting, you agree to our privacy policy and terms of service.
 Our Patient Advocates may contact you via phone, email and/or text.

-Our panel of experts — mesothelioma survivors Tamron Little and Priscilla Wayterra, along with licensed mental health counselor Dana Nolan — will explore a range of topics about what it means to be diagnosed with mesothelioma as a woman.
-Topics will include:
+Our panel of experts — mesothelioma survivors Tamron Little and Priscilla Wayterra, along with licensed mental health counselor Dana Nolan — explore a range of topics about what it means to be diagnosed with mesothelioma as a woman.
+Topics include:

 • Real stories from two female mesothelioma survivors